carsontham/empower-me/README.md

 ## Prerequisites

-Ensure you have Python 3.7 or higher installed.
-You will also need to install the required Python modules.
+You will need to install the required Python modules:

-## Installation

-To install all required Python modules, run:
 ```
 make install
 ```

+## Web scrapper using JigsawStack API
 Use the JigsawStack API to collect retirement plan data from various financial sites.
 ```
 make scrape
 ```

-Query and Recommendations:
+## Query and Recommendation

 Send a query to the LLM and get personalized retirement plan recommendations.
 ```